-This appendix section is a supplement for the Condensate Drain and Vent Kit (P/N 922323) that is available for purchase as an accessory item for R8HE series condensing style package gas/electric units.
+This Condensate Drain and Vent Kit (P/N 922323) is available for purchase as an accessory item for R8HE series condensing style package gas/electric units.
 These instructions may be used to properly field install a heat exchanger condensate disposal and venting system.
 Table 19 is a detailed listing of the components that will be needed to properly connect the heat exchanger condensate drain and vent system if the kit is not being used.